lukastheiler/ttn_moteino/Readme.md

 Success!!
 Moteino is next ... to be continued :)

 ## Gateway
-Update it often, sometimes, these commands are your friend:
+Update it often, these commands are your friend:
 ```
 ttn@ttn-gateway:~ $ sudo tail -f /var/log/daemon.log                # See what's going on
 ttn@ttn-gateway:~ $ sudo systemctl restart ttn-gateway.service      # Restart the gateway